-The practice was committed to seeing patients experiencing pain on the same day.
-They took part in an emergency on-call arrangement with some other local practices.
-The website and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
-Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.
+The practice had arrangements for seeing patients experiencing dental pain on the same day.
+The practice's answerphone provided telephone numbers for patients needing emergency dental treatment when the practice was not open.
+Patients confirmed they could make routine and emergency appointments easily and were not kept waiting for their appointment.